ragsns/dockeronazure/exercises/ex7/README.md

 ```
 draft create
---> Draft detected the primary language as JavaScript with 63.847430% certainty.
+--> Draft detected JavaScript (58.280255%)
 --> Ready to sail
 ```

-Run the following command to see what it auto-generated based on the language it detected.
+Run the following command to see that it auto-generated a `charts` sub-directory among other things that contains the chart used to deploy the application, based on the language it detected.

 ```
 ls -l